-When scouting in LV mode, you will see a new data point called Fair Value.
-Fair Value is calculated based on historically used FBM price before the sales rank drop (indicating a sale).
-Fair Value will give you an idea of a realistic price to sell this media item on Merchant Fulfilled.
-If you sell it as FBA, you can add your own “Prime Bump” based on how frequently this item has been sold.
+When scouting in LV mode, you will notice a new data point called “Fair Value.”
+Fair Value is calculated based on the FBM price just before the sales rank drop (indicating a sale), and this can give you an idea of a realistic price to sell for Merchant Fulfilled.
+If you sell it as FBA, you can add your own “Prime Bump” based on how frequently the item has been sold.

 - During scouting, if the item’s current offer price is much higher than its Fair Value, it may be at its peak or inflated by the repricer.
 In this case, you should tap the Chart icon to review the item’s price history to determine if the price will likely go down.
 If the item’s current offer price is much lower than its Fair Value, it can increase when demand increases, allowing you to capture the wave to sell it at a higher price.